JamesHMcKay/JamesHMcKay/README.md

 I develop software to solve problems with data.
 I have PhD in dark matter physics and enjoy taking on new challenges.

-I'm currently employed as a Data Engineer in New Zealand's electricity sector and as a freelance Machine Learning Engineer at [Toptal](https://www.toptal.com/).
+I'm currently employed as a Data Engineer in New Zealand's electricity sector and as a freelance Machine Learning Developer at [Toptal](https://www.toptal.com/).

 Connect with me on LinkedIn.